 - Better looks

 We understand that none of that sounds like a big deal.
 But when everything else is more or less the same, that’s enough to make a difference.
-In fact, a removable/replaceable band can make quite a bit of difference.
-Imagine losing a fully-functional watch because your band broke and it’s non-replaceable.
+A removable/replaceable band can make quite a bit of difference.
+Imagine losing a fully-functional watch because your band broke, and it’s non-replaceable.

-That aside, you also get to choose whatever band you think looks and feels best.
+That aside, you can choose whatever band you think looks and feels best.

 Not to mention that Fitbit’s offerings also look a little bit better as they are – or at least that’s to our eyes.
 That can be a matter of personal preference.

-At the end of the day, the presence of a removable/replaceable band is enough to give Fitbit the winning crowd.
-Unless you value the presence of SpO2 monitoring over everything else.
+A removable/replaceable band is enough to give Fitbit the winning crowd unless you value the presence of SpO2 monitoring over everything else.

 That’s about it as far as generalized comparisons are concerned.
 We probably already mentioned all that there is to say about the brands in general.

-At this point, the only way to get a better understanding of what’s better for you is to compare similarly-priced watches from both Fitbit and Garmin.
+At this point, the only way to better understand what’s better for you is to compare similarly-priced watches from Fitbit and Garmin.
 So, without any further ado, let the fight commence!

 The closest competitor to it in terms of pricing is the Vivosmart 4.
 So, we’d say this is a fair comparison.

-In fact, we’ve already made an in-depth comparison of them which you can check out on this page.
-If you want the short version of it, just keep reading.
+We’ve already made an in-depth comparison of them which you can check out on this page.
+If you want the short version of it, keep reading.

 As far as features are concerned, the Vivosmart 4 brings two extra utilities to the table that Fitbit’s offering doesn’t have: